Christopher J Osborne

 Leitz Colorplan 90mm f/2.5

-One thing to bear in mind with the Colorplan is that is isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for most 35mm slide projector lenses, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
+One thing to bear in mind with the Colorplan is that it isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for most 35mm slide projector lenses, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
 Here is a full list of all the things I used to adapt this lens:

 And here is my method for adapting this lens:

 Finished lensFinally you just need to insert the Color plan lens into the M52-M42 focussing helicoid as far as it will go so it rests on the inner tube of the helicoid.
-It will be a tight fit so this may a bit of wriggling2 , but this is a good thing… after all, you don't wan't it to fall out!
+It will be a tight fit so this may a bit of wriggling, but this is a good thing… after all, you don't wan't it to fall out!

 Leitz Colorplan 90mm f/2.5 lens with a slim M42 to Sony adapter for normal focussing